 There is a very simple way of determining whether you are suffering from true clinical depression or anxiety-related depressive thoughts and symptoms.

-The Linden Method can it help me if I have clinical depression?
+Can you help me if I have clinical depression?

-Anxiety and depression are not linked physiologically, but I know from personal and professional experience that anxiety and low mood are related... but not by illness, more by the feelings of helplessness, desperation, sadness and frustration an anxiety sufferer experience.
+Anxiety and depression are not linked physiologically, but I know from personal and professional experience that anxiety and low mood are related... but not by illness, more by the feelings of helplessness, desperation, sadness and frustration an anxiety sufferer experiences.

-I was amazed at just how quickly positivity took over in my life... like going on a diet, anxiety elimination can give you quick results which snowball into total recovery.
+I also know that by addressing anxiety directly, symptoms that manifest as low mood or depression can be eliminated quickly.
+I was amazed at just how quickly positivity took over in my life... like going on a diet, TLM can give you quick results which snowball into total recovery.